What is bio-based plastic?

 Does bio-based plastic break down in nature?

 The term biodegradable plastic means that a plastic that can break down biologically under certain conditions, for example in an industrial compost.
 After decomposition natural components such as water and carbon dioxide are obtained.
-The plastics biodegradability depends both on:
+The plastics biodegradability depends on:

 • If designed for biodegradability or composting